agama-project/agama-project.github.io/docs/user/interactive/storage.md

 It is also possible to be more concrete and specify some existing devices to be used as physical volumes for any new LVM volume group.

-Defining a new RAID is done in a similar way from the same general user interface.
-Of course, LVM and RAID can be combined making it possible to configure an LVM setup on top of a mirrored RAID without explicitly creating any partition, delegating to Agama the creation of all the intermediate data structures.
+Defining a new RAID will be done in a similar way from the same general user interface.
+Of course, it will be possible to combine LVM and RAID.
+That will make it possible to configure an LVM setup on top of a mirrored RAID without explicitly creating any partition, delegating to Agama the creation of all the intermediate data structures.

 ## Configuration of partitions needed for booting